MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-sau-simplified-e-invoices.md

 1. [Set up VAT](#set-up-vat-per-saudi-arabia-requirements) per the Saudi Arabia VAT regulations.
 1. [Configure custom fields](#configure-custom-fields-so-that-they-can-be-used-in-receipt-formats-for-sales-receipts) and [receipt formats](#configure-receipt-formats) to print QR codes in receipts and comply with the local regulatory requirements.
 1. [Configure the fiscal registration functionality](#set-up-fiscal-registration) for Saudi Arabia to enable generation and digital signing of simplified e-invoices.
-1. [Configure digital certificates](#configure-the-digital-signature-parameters) and other parameters of digital signing for the Commerce channel and Commerce headquarters sides.
+1. [Configure digital certificates](#configure-the-digital-signature-parameters) and other parameters of digital signing for the Commerce channel side.
 1. [Specify Electronic reporting (ER) configurations](#specify-electronic-reporting-configurations) that should be used to generate simplified e-invoices in POS and submit these simplified e-invoices from Commerce headquarters.
 1. [Configure e-invoice submission](#configure-e-invoice-submission) for simplified e-invoices generated in POS.
 1. [Enable the digital signature in offline mode](#enable-the-digital-signature-in-offline-mode).